Cycling74/rnbo.example.juce/CUSTOM_UI.md

 cmake --build .
 ```

-The plugin should build without errors.
-Now we just need to add the `RootComponent` to our custom UI.
+The plugin should build without errors, but of course we don't see our new `RootComponent` with its sliders yet.
+We need to add the `RootComponent` to our custom UI.

 ### Adding the Custom Root Component
 Open up `src/CustomAudioEditor.h`.
 First, add `RootComponent.h` to the include definitions.